RobThePCGuy/Performance-Mod-Guide-For-Valheim/README.md

 - **SHIFT+Right-Click** on the valheim shortcut
 - Select **Copy as path**
 - In Steam, paste the clipboard contents into the **Valheim Launch Options**.
-- Leave the pasted text alone and type the following after it.
-Ensuring to leave a space between the two.
+- After our path enter in a space followed by the following.

 ```sh
  %command% -window-mode exclusive